 Once we get these answer, I'll update this ticket to get everything updated/corrected.

 The webui tooltip (and userguide entries) need to be updated to reflect that multiple notification email addresses can be entered, and the prefered format.

-#22 Updated by Zackary Welch about 1 year ago
+#22 Updated by Zackary Welch over 1 year ago

 Fails testing in the new UI.
 Emails can be separated by spaces, but using ', ' or ',' causes an error.
 This is problematic when multiple emails were added via spaces, since they are changed to comma separation which fails when you save settings.

-#23 Updated by Zackary Welch about 1 year ago
+#23 Updated by Zackary Welch over 1 year ago

 This also occurs in the old UI.
 It's fine for input to be validated by separating with spaces, but when they are changed to commas that causes the input to fail.
 When configuring the service the previously entered emails should probably be parsed back into space separation.